-I've gotten a couple questions on chest training, which I'll answer with a paraphrased excerpt from my upcoming book Strength and Physique, Volume 5:
+I've gotten a couple questions on chest training, which I'll answer with a paraphrased excerpt from my upcoming book Strength and Physique: High Tension Exercises for Muscular Growth:

 Question #1 I don't seem to get much out of doing one exercise on my chest.
 I feel like I need to do more.
 I am at 44 inches on my chest but want it much bigger.
 Any suggestions?
 I'm completely struggling.

 Question #2 James, How are you doing?
 I am still being ginger about my mcl’s, but I am training again and going into my 7th week where I will be doing volume decompression.
 The workouts are great and keep me going.

 I am having issues with my upper inner chest.
 I want to get that armor plated look, and well, that part is lacking.
 I have been using dumbbells at the 20° angle and squeezing at the top.
 I will be going on vacation, so I am going to seek out a gym get a couple workouts in while I enjoy the sun and sand in 2 weeks.

 My question is about supplementation.
 I have run out of my whey protein I get from GNC.
 I have no other supplements I am taking.
 I am 41 now, and I still want to achieve a natural bodybuilder physique.
 Can you assist me in what I should take to help me achieve my goal?

 My Answer: The chest is, arguably, the muscle most loved by bodybuilders.
 Aside from the arms, no other body part is given as much attention in the gym.
 Most newbies overemphasize the importance of the bench press and the pectoral muscles in their training programs.
 They put the bench press first in their workouts.
 They focus on getting stronger on this particular lift, because everybody asks, “How much you bench?” as if the bench press is an accurate indicator of real world strength.